 However, you don’t have to do it alone.
 With a strong personal injury lawyer on your side, you can fight for the compensation you deserve after an accident.
-Learn more about your options now by calling the Masters Law Firm in West Virginia at 304-342-3106 or toll free at 1-800-342-3106.
+Learn more about your options now by calling The Masters Law Firm in West Virginia at 304-371-7894.

 A number of challenges come with a physical injury.
 Getting pain levels under control is a challenge and struggling with limited mobility may leave you feeling agitated and dependent on others.
 The best thing you can do is seek medical care and follow your care providers’ recommendations.

 This may mean taking time off of work and resting at home to get your pain levels under control.
 You may also need to go to physical or occupational therapy to regain mobility and independence, particularly if you have sustained serious injuries.

 If your injuries prevent you from taking care of daily tasks, you may need to seek assistance.
 This may be as easy as having your spouse pick up extra tasks around the house or asking a trusted family member to come by after work.
 However, if your care needs are more demanding, consider hiring a personal care aide to help you with medication administration, showering, food prep and more.

 Handling the emotional challenges of a personal injury

 While many accident victims anticipate the physical limitations of an injury, few are prepared for the toll it takes on their mental and emotional health.
 Being injured is traumatizing, even if your injuries could have been worse.

 For example, being in a car accident and having a broken arm is not the worst-case scenario; however, this can still cause mental anguish and trauma to a victim.
 Furthermore, knowing that “it could have been worse” may add even more guilt to the mental stress they are already feeling, compounding their anxiety.